onnx/onnx/docs/TestCoverage.md

 </details>

+### Sin
-### SinThere are 1 test cases, listed as following:
+There are 1 test cases, listed as following:
 <details>
 <summary>sin</summary>